wsurles/shiny_workshop/app_getting_started/README.md

 ![logo](www/setwd.png?raw=true)

-And then back up one level
+And then back up one level by typing `setwd('../')` in the Rstudio terminal
-setwd('../')

 Now you should be in the shiny_workshop directory.
 Type `getwd()` to see your working directory.